blevinscm/agent-documentation-team/README.md

     This will start a local web server (usually on `http://127.0.0.1:8000` or a similar port) where you can interact with the deployed agents.

 3.  **Interact with the `DocManagerAgent`:**
     Open your web browser and navigate to the ADK web UI.
-You should see the `DocManagerAgent` listed.
+You should see the `doc_manager_agent` listed.
 This is the primary agent to interact with.

 ## Usage Examples

-In the ADK web UI, select the `DocManagerAgent` and try the following prompts:
+In the ADK web UI, select the `doc_manager_agent` and try the following prompts:

 *   **To initiate a QA check on a specific file:**
     ```